I use the Betty Crocker Pizza Maker to prepare virtually any kind of meal, mess-free. (And it’s perfect for meals on the go while traveling too.)

 - 1 egg

-- 3 tablespoons mayonnaise
+- 3 tbsp mayonnaise

 - ½ cup breadcrumbs

-- Parsley flakes and salt, to taste
+- parsley flakes and salt, to taste

 - Combine all ingredients.
 Shape into patties.
 Turn on your Betty.
 Once hot, spray cooking spray.
 Immediately add the patties.